Visual-Attention-Network/VAN-Classification/README.md

 ### For More Code, please refer to [Paper with code](https://paperswithcode.com/paper/visual-attention-network).

 ### 2022.07.08 Update paper on ArXiv.
 (ImageNet-22K results, SOTA for panoptic segmentation (58.2 PQ).
 Segmentation models are [available](https://github.com/Visual-Attention-Network/VAN-Classification).
+Classification models see [Here](https://github.com/LGYoung/VAN-Classification).
+We are working on it.

 ### Abstract: